Skip to main content

 Separate text and numbers from one cell into two columns with an easy feature

-3. Then, click Ok button, and another Split Cells dialog box will be popped out, select a cell to output the separated text and numbers, and then click the OK button.
+3. Then, click "Ok" button, and another" Split Cells" dialog box will be pop-up, select a cell to output the separated text and numbers, and then click the "OK" button.
 Now, you can see the text and numbers in selected cells are split into two columns at once as below demo shown:

 2.5 Remove line break characters from text strings